html-validate/html-validate/docs/rules/presets.md

 - Since: 8.24.0

-If you are fetching source code from a browser use this this preset to disable rules affected by browser normalization such as {@link rule:attribute-boolean-style}.
+If you are fetching source code from a browser use this preset to disable rules affected by browser normalization such as {@link rule:attribute-boolean-style}.
 Most of these rules are cosmetic only.

 This preset if meant to be used in combination with another preset such as `html-validate:recommended` as it only disables rules.